 Abstract

-Classification is a popular task in Natural Language Processing that has large implications, especially for tasks such as classifying whether a comment is toxic.
-State of the art models, such as BERT, have pushed the accuracy of classification models close to 100%; however, most models are still hovering below this benchmark.
-We are interested in exploring low-cost solutions that can improve accuracy for researchers interested in classification tasks.
+Classification is a popular task in Natural Language Processing that has large policy implications, especially when it involves controversial issues like toxicity.
+The factors that determine whether a comment is toxic or not have been hotly contested in recent years, and their identification is exacerbated by the rapid evolution of the language of toxicity itself.
+These difficulties are at least somewhat reflected in language models’ performances on toxicity classification.
+State-of-the-art models, such as BERT, perform various classification tasks (including toxicity classification) with close to 100% accuracy; however, most models are still hovering below this benchmark.
+We are interested in exploring low-cost solutions that can improve accuracy for researchers interested in toxicity classification and, potentially, classification tasks more generally.

 Introduction

-In a world where online platforms provide anonymity to users, hateful and toxic language is becoming more prevalent.
-As this behavior takes off, platforms such as Facebook, Twitter, Reddit, to name a few, are increasingly working on moderating this behavior.
+With the rise of online platforms that allow users to easily generate anonymous posts, hateful and toxic language has become more and more prevalent.
+As this behavior takes off, platforms such as Facebook, Twitter, and Reddit have increased their efforts to moderate it.
 There are many methods these companies can consider.
-Reddit, for instance, uses human moderators to assess whether a comment is against the community guidelines (Reddit, 2020.).
+Reddit, for instance, uses human moderators to assess whether a given comment is against the community guidelines (Reddit, 2020.).
 If they deem it is, it is removed.
-In addition to this, other platforms such as Facebook, have begun using AI such as BERT in order to classify language as against community standards or not (Schroepfer, 2019).
-This allows the platform to use fewer people, thereby saving the company money.
+Facebook, on the other hand, has begun using NLP models such as BERT to classify language as being against community standards or not (Schroepfer, 2019).
+This allows the platform to assign fewer people to the task, thereby saving the company money.

-While both of these features have their advantages, they are either very costly in terms of time or still not 100% accurate.
-We are interested in other low-cost methods for improving classification accuracy of toxic speech.
-We believe by harnessing both of these methods, human annotation and BERT, we can increase accuracy with little effort.
+While both methods have their advantages, they are either very costly in terms of time or still not 100% accurate.
+We are interested in investigating alternative, low-cost methods for improving the classification accuracy of toxic speech.
+We believe that combining both human annotation and BERT can increase accuracy with little effort.

-Our ideas for this paper are influenced by a variety of other projects that have looked at using either hand annotation or other more technical methods for improving classification accuracy.
-Researchers have worked on supplementing BERT with their own encodings (Koufakou et al., 2020).
-While others have crafted their own examples related to common heuristics that were often misclassified (McCoy et al., 2019).
-While these types of methods are quite interesting, they require a lot of expertise and time from the individuals developing the datasets to supplement our machine learning methods.
-Other researchers have attempted to limit the amount of hand annotation by moving to an online learning problem where the goal is to maintain a high classification accuracy, while recognizing that language, especially hate speech, evolves rapidly.
-These types of methods have focused on determining emerging words in the literature in order to improve training (Lazaridou et al., 2021).
+Our ideas for this paper are influenced by a variety of other projects that have looked at the payoffs of using either hand annotation or other, more technical methods for improving classification accuracy.
+For example, a number of researchers have worked on supplementing BERT with their own encodings (Koufakou et al., 2020).
+Others have crafted their own examples based on common heuristics that often lead to misclassification (McCoy et al., 2019).
+While these types of methods can potentially do well, they also require a lot of expertise and time due to the need to develop datasets to supplement the relevant machine learning methods.
+To address these trade-offs, some researchers have attempted to limit the amount of hand annotation required by moving to an online learning problem; for such problems, the goal is to maintain a high classification accuracy while recognizing that language, especially that of hate speech, evolves rapidly.
+Their methods have focused on ways to determine emerging words in the literature in order to improve training (Lazaridou et al., 2021).